-When a person is killed through the negligence of a company or person, the family of the decedent has a right to recover the full value of life of the person who was killed.
-Georgia recognizes that a person’s life has value and considers that fair compensation for a death is the value of a person’s life not only includes the decedent’s earnings and the years his earnings would continue but also the decedent’s love of life and what his life meant to him.
+When a person is killed through the negligence of a company or person, the family of the decedent has a right to recover the full value of the life of the person who was killed.
+Georgia recognizes that a person’s life has value and considers that fair compensation for death is the value of a person’s life not only includes the decedent’s earnings and the years his earnings would continue but also the decedent’s love of life and what his life meant to him.

 A few years ago, we represented the children of a pedestrian who was struck by a car shortly after daybreak.
 The death occurred on a rural highway outside Toccoa, Ga.
 The driver that struck the pedestrian called the police and reported that the pedestrian ran out into the road directly in front of the car.
 The driver claimed that the pedestrian was running from the driver’s left to the driver’s right.
 There were no other witnesses just the driver who was alive and the pedestrian who was dead.